 Switzerland

-(b) and (c): association agreements with the following countries have been signed and have entered into force - Albania, Armenia, Bosnia and Herzegovina, Georgia, Israel, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Tunesia, Turkey and Ukraine.
+(b) and (c): association agreements with the following countries have been signed and have entered into force - Albania, Armenia, Bosnia and Herzegovina, Georgia, Israel, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Tunesia, Turkey, Ukraine and United Kingdom (not including British Overseas Territories).

 Morocco